dtheodor79/dfSelector/README.md

 * Power-up again, and now the A500 should boot from DF0.

 # Important notes
-- All tests were done with a modified PC-floppy as DF0 and a Gotek emulator as DF1 (but jumper set to S0).
+- All tests were carried out with a modified PC-floppy as DF0 and a Gotek emulator as DF1 (but jumper set to S0).
 Actually floppy selection could be done seamlessly without even restarting the A500 💣 by sending "df0" and "df1" commands when there was no floppy access.
 If you would like to try it, please be careful and always make sure that before sending any command that there is no floppy access (don't blame me if there is any damage though 😛).
 - When DF0 is selected, the current firmware
   - forwards sel0 (8520A) ➡️ sel0 (A500 MB)
   - sets sel1 (A500 MB) ➡️ HIGH